-Although a graduate student should enroll in a minimum number of units each semester for normal progress in the completion of degree requirements, Policy states that full-time enrollment for graduate students is 9 units.
-Satisfactory progress for each semester is based on the completion of no less than the number of units for which the student was funded (i.e., full-time, part-time).
-Satisfactory progress for the year is based on completion within a 12-month period of the number of units for which the student was funded.
+Satisfactory progress for each semester is based on the completion of no less than the number of units for which the student was funded (i.e., fulltime, part-time).
+Satisfactory progress for the year is based on completion of the number of units within a 12-month period for which the student was funded.

 These standards may be different than that of academic standards required to stay in the program, to advance to candidacy, or to earn a degree or certificate.
-Where differences exist, the following standards set forth in this policy shall be used to determine eligibility for aid:
+Where differences exist, the following standards set forth in this policy shall be used to determine eligibility for financial aid: